MrArna/elasticSearch/readme.md

 ----------------
 ##### TestKit
 Automated tests with TestKit were made for actors in order to prove the correct behaviour.
 The actors tested were the HTTP actors, since their behaviour is the most complicated.
+Also the master behaviour was tested.

 ##### Load test
 Load tests were made in order to verify the scalability in term of response of the elastic cluster.